About The Writing Class Placement Questionnaire

-The Write Class is a brief online survey that gives you a chance to learn about the different course options and types of academic writing most often assigned and valued at Azusa Pacific University.
+The Writing Class Placement Questionnaire is a brief online survey that gives you a chance to learn about the different course options and types of academic writing most often assigned and valued at Azusa Pacific University.
 This process will help you judge your own readiness for and comfort with college writing, and will assist you in choosing the best first writing course at APU for you.

-The Write Class process consists of the following steps:
+The Writing Class Placement Questionnaire process consists of the following steps:

-Step 1: Determine whether you should use The Write Class
+Step 1: Determine whether you should use The Writing Class Placement Questionnaire

-Generally, all incoming students need to take The Write Class survey before registering for their first APU writing course.
+Generally, all incoming students need to take The Writing Class Placement Questionnaire before registering for their first APU writing course.
 (Transfer students who have completed Writing 2 or equivalent are the only exceptions.)
 Even if you have already completed Writing 1 or equivalent via coursework or incoming AP scores, you still need to complete this brief online survey before you can register for your first writing course.

-Take The Write Class.
-You will need the following information when you sit down to complete the writing placement survey:
+Take The Writing Class Placement Questionnaire.
+You will need to log in to your APU email account to access the form, and you will need the following information when you sit down to complete the writing placement questionaire:

 - APU student ID number